-The GTBS is the leading sustainable tourism certification scheme in the UK.
-Businesses opting to join are assessed by a qualified grading advisor against a rigorous set of criteria, covering a range of areas, like energy and water efficiency, waste management, biodiversity and more.
+St Michael’s Hotel & Spa is proud to have achieved a Gold award from the Green Tourism Business Scheme (GTBS) in both 2014 and 2011.
+The GTBS is the leading sustainable tourism certification scheme in the world.
+Businesses are assessed by a qualified advisor against a rigorous set of criteria, covering a range of areas.
+It means focusing on being sustainable, responsible and green – minimising energy waste and water resources used, working as well as celebrating positive aspects of our culture and ecology.

 – committed to sustainable tourism